Where in the world are BIOME participants?

 Bob Dylan - You Ain't Goin' Nowhere

 Simon and Garfunkel - Fakin' It

 University of New Hampshire

 @drsarahgrace on twitter.
 I am an Associate Professor of Chemistry at the University of New Hampshire, teaching courses in biochemistry, genomics, and general, green and organic chemistry.
 I have been involved with the BioQUEST/QUBES community for many years, and have a variety of interests including OER, case studies, digital pedagogy and tools, project and problem-based learning, and genomics education.
-I am excited to work on developing an undergraduate research project in this summer workshop in the areas of either biochemistry or genomics.
-On a personal note, I recently brought 6 ducklings and 2 goslings into our expanding mini-farm this spring, and am really enjoying all their antics!
-Follow me on twitter for academic posts, with a good smattering of duck duck goose videos.
+I am currently working on a CURE involving Genome Solver resources in my upper level Genomics course as well as being a mentor for the BIOME20 Social Justice working group.
+I am excited to continue this work in my role as a mentor for the upcoming faculty mentoring network this spring.
+On a personal note, I am an avid gardener and mini-farmer.
+I have 19 chickens, 2 rabbits, 5 dogs, 6 ducks and 2 geese.
+We recently built a pond for the ducks and geese (affectionately called the #ddg (duck duck gooses).
+Follow me on twitter for academic posts, with a good smattering of #ddg videos.

 I am coming from Heidelberg University, a small liberal arts college in Tiffin (northwest), Ohio where I teach Intro Bio for majors and non-majors and Microbiology.
 My research background is in molecular biology and genetics, studying regulation of gene expression in budding yeast.
 My current areas of interest in curriculum development and science education research include developing case studies, the effective use of animations, and Course-based Undergraduate Research Experiences (CUREs).